trusslab/spinner/README.md

 	$ s2e new_plugin DeadlockTimer
 	$ s2e new_plugin ForkEBPF
 ```
-3) In line 108 of s2e_plugins/ForkEBPF, you will need to provide the path to your s2e images' vmlinux.
-This is should be S2E_DIR/images/debian-12.5-x86_64/guestfs/vmlinux
-4) Copy all the files in the s2e_plugins directory of this repository to s2e/source/s2e/libs2eplugins/src/s2e/Plugins
+3) Copy all the files in the s2e_plugins directory of this repository to s2e/source/s2e/libs2eplugins/src/s2e/Plugins
-5) Rebuild s2e:
+4) Rebuild s2e:
 ```bash
 	$ s2e build
 ```